dennisXZX/web-developer-notes/Node.js.md

 Get into Node REPL shell (Read–Eval–Print Loop) by typing `node`.

+In Node REPL, the `this` keyword is equal to the `global` object, however, in any Node module, the top level `this` refers to `module.exports`.

 In Node REPL, the `_` is set to be the result of the last operation.

 ```